 The qualitative interviews undertaken with senior stakeholders provided a rich seam of insights and reflections.
-Perceptions of the role and contribution of Carers Matter Norfolk were overwhelmingly positive, although it was also apparent that this judgment was often made in the absence of robust evidence, but was based on a general 'sense' of the situation.
+Perceptions of the role and contribution of the Service were overwhelmingly positive, although it was also apparent that this judgment was often made in the absence of robust evidence, but was based on a general 'sense' of the situation.
 At the same time, reflections were not uncritical.
-We have highlighted the considerable numerical expansion in carer support that has been achieved by Carers Matter Norfolk but acknowledge that this started from a low base.
+We have highlighted the considerable numerical expansion in carer support that has been achieved by the Service but acknowledge that this started from a low base.

 There are tensions in the requirements of providing both breadth and depth of support for carers.
 Reaching out to many more carers with advice and information is an achievement, but meeting the specific and individual needs of carers requires a personalised and targeted model of support.
-This is the purpose of assessment and understanding individual circumstances, but offering this level of support creates resource challenges both within Carers Matter Norfolk and in partner organisations.
+This is the purpose of assessment and understanding individual circumstances, but offering this level of support creates resource challenges within the Service and in partner organisations.

-Some of the frustrations identified with the operation of Carers Matter Norfolk were primarily the result of systems and processes that were not the best fit for the purposes and the challenges of providing a truly joined up service across systems.
-We recognise that Carers Matter Norfolk introduced extensive changes to address these gaps and these were still taking effect.
+Some of the frustrations identified with the operation of the Service were primarily the result of systems and processes that were not the best fit for the purposes and the challenges of providing a truly joined up service across systems.
+We recognise that the Service introduced extensive changes to address these gaps and these were still taking effect.
 However, these seem to have the potential to improve the flexibility and responsiveness of the carer offer across Norfolk.